88lex/sa-gen/README.md

 **export SA_EMAIL_BASE_NAME=sagen**
 This is the base name for each service account email created with this script.
 It will be appended with the number of each service account as they are created.
-For example, a base of 'sagen' will create service accounts with email addresses in the format sagen1@sacopy1.iam.gserviceaccount.com , incrementing up to sagen100@sacopy1.iam.gserviceaccount.com.
-If you have more than one project then the script will increment SA numbers and project numbers, e.g. sagen101@sacopy2.iam.gserviceaccount.com and so on.
+For example, an email base of 'sagen' along with a project base of 'sasync' will create service accounts with email addresses in the format sagen1@sasync1.iam.gserviceaccount.com , incrementing up to sagen100@sasync1.iam.gserviceaccount.com.
+If you have more than one project then the script will increment SA numbers and project numbers, e.g. sagen101@sasyncy2.iam.gserviceaccount.com and so on.

 **export FIRST_SA_NUM=1**
 FIRST_SA_NUM will be the number of the first service account and json file for this batch that you are creating.